| Title: | Frequency Distribution Tables, Histograms and Polygons |

 Jelihovschi, E. G.

-A S3 set of methods to easily perform categorical frequency distribution table (‘fdt_cat’) from
+An S3 set of methods to easily create categorical frequency distribution tables (‘fdt_cat’) from

 x |